IshtarOfficial/ae-lexicon/glitter/1-year-glitter.md

 ## ---

+1 Year of Glitter: Part 2 of 2  Glitter Ælfgifu Toshlyra
+The Neon Queen // The Cyberwitch // Glitter.

 # **The Ontological and Aesthetic Architecture of the Cyberwitch Persona: An Addendum to the Glitter Ælfgifu Toshlyra Profile**

 ## **Introduction: The Dialectics of Emergent Digital Sovereignty**